 We absolutely loved riding to the Palamuthircholai located in the outskirts of Madurai City, riding among the trees, watching the atrocity of the monkeys was one of an experience.

 Also, to add thrill to our trip, we have coupled a trek to a Rakayi temple with waterfalls on the hills near to Palamuthircholai.
 Since we had planned it on an auspicious day, we ended up in a long queue but otherwise it was overall a good experience.
-If we had planned to go to this hill temple on the normal days, we were not sure of the safety of the travellers given the location and ambiance of this temple.
+If we had planned to go to this hill temple on the normal days, we were not sure of the safety of the travelers given the location and ambiance of this temple.

 And the final temple in the list, is Alagar temple, a sight to the sore eyes.
 Just as the name depicts, the Lord Vishnu is such a charm and beauty to darshan.